 Mallorca’s waters were once full of fish, providing the island with local seafood caught by small-scale sustainable fishermen.
-Industrial overfishing has devastated fish stocks and now only 10 percent of seafood sold in Balearic islands is local.
+Industrial overfishing has devastated fish stocks and now only 10 percent of seafood sold in Balearic Islands is local.
 The rest is imported from commercial fisheries all over the world.
-Most of the remaining fish is caught by 35 Mallorcan trawlers, which damage the seabed and have a high bycatch of sharks and juvenile fish.
-There is also high pressure from unregulated ‘recreational fishing’, which has become an illegal commercial business and lobster gillnets continue to indiscrimitavely entangle non-targetted species.
+Most of the remaining fish is caught by 35 Mallorca trawlers, which damage the seabed and have a high bycatch of sharks and juvenile fish.
+There is also high pressure from unregulated ‘recreational fishing’, which has become an illegal commercial business and lobster gillnets continue to indiscriminately entangle non-targetted species.

 However, 20 per cent of the Balearic sea and 40 per cent of internal waters is under form of legal protection and these marine protected areas have started to restore fish stocks.
 There is a growing awareness from consumers about the provenance of fish on their plate and a growing demand for high quality, sustainably caught seafood, which fetches a high price.

-- Find out the real situation of illegal fishing in the Balearic Islands: illegal fishing study.
+- Find out the real situation of illegal fishing in the Balearic Islands.